Latest Mass Layoffs: Detailed List & Reporting of Notable Company Cutbacks

 • Frontdesk layoffs: Entire 200-person workforce laid off (January 2024)

-What companies have had mass layoffs in 2023?
+What companies had mass layoffs in 2023?

 Hasbro mass layoffs: